besttlookk/Javascript-Theory/0_Notes/01_DataType_Variable/04_Const.md

 `By convention, the constant identifiers are in uppercase.`

-- Like the let keyword, the const keyword declares blocked-scope variables.
-However, the block-scoped variables declared by the const keyword can’t be reassigned.
+- Like the _let_ keyword, the _const keyword declares blocked-scope variables_.
+However, the block-scoped variables declared by the const keyword **can’t be reassigned.**
-- The variables declared by the let keyword are mutable.
+- The variables declared by the **let keyword are mutable**.
 It means that you can change their values anytime you want.
-However, variables created by the const keyword are “immutable”.
-In other words, you can’t reassign them to different values.
+However, variables created by the **const keyword are “immutable”.** In other words, you can’t reassign them to different values.
 - If you attempt to reassign a variable declared by the const keyword, you’ll get a TypeError

 ```js